MediaArea/MediaConch/GlobalArchitecture.md

 ## User interface

-The User interface (UI) is the shell component that allows direct interaction between users (or other systems) and the PreForma components:
+The User interface (UI) is the shell component that allows direct interaction between users (or other systems) and the PREFORMA components:

 * displays test results
 * controls the Core